hylexus/yassos/README.md

 - Check the Result

-If all goes well, you'll see some output like this:
+If all goes well, you'll see something like this:

 ![yassos-server-output](docs/images/yassos-server-statistics.png)